PhaseCode: Fast and Efficient Compressive Phase Retrieval based on Sparse-Graph-Codes: Main Result

 where $p_\ell$ is derived from the density evolution equation \eqref{eq:density}. \end{lemma}

 The proof is provided in Appendix \ref{app:mg}.

 Now gathering the results of Corollary \ref{cor:de} and Lemmas \ref{lem:giant} and \ref{lem:concentration} completes the proof of Theorem \ref{thm:main}.
-Note that the dominant probability of error is due to the event that the giant component is not formed in the second iteration which happens with probability $\mathcal{O}(1/K)$.
-It is worth mentioning that Lemma \ref{lem:tree} is only used to prove Lemma \ref{lem:concentration}.
-Thus, the event that an edge does not have a tree-like neighborhood, which happens with some probability upper bounded by $\mathcal{O}(\frac{\log(K)^{\ell^*}}{K})$, is not an error event of the algorithm.
+Note that since the construction of the bipartite graph is random, the fraction $p$ of the non-zero components that can be missed are distributed uniformly at random among the $K$ non-zero components.
+Indeed, the missed components are only a function of the graph structure that has a distribution which is oblivious to the indices of the left nodes by construction.
+Further, note that the dominant probability of error is due to the event that the giant component is not formed in the second iteration which happens with probability $\mathcal{O}(1/K)$.
+It is worth mentioning that Lemma \ref{lem:tree} is used only to prove Lemma \ref{lem:concentration}.
+Thus, the event that an edge does not have a tree-like neighborhood, which happens with probability $\mathcal{O}(\frac{\log(K)^{\ell^*}}{K})$, is not an error event of the algorithm.
+Given that a giant component has been formed after the second step of the algorithm, the error event of the algorithm is the event that more than a fraction $p$ of the non-zero signal components are missed, and the probability of such event is upper bounded in \eqref{eq:mg}.